ReliableDragon/random_generator_v3/README.md

 # Formal Syntax
 ```
+; Whitespace is ignored when leading a line.
+Convention is to indent by 4 spaces for each level.
 <COMMENT> ::= ";" ; Not gonna include this everywhere.
 Anything on a line after a comment is ignored.
 <GENERATOR> ::= <HEADER> <CHOICE_BLOCK>
 <RESOURCE> ::= <HEADER> <INTERPOLATION_BLOCK>